Real structures on complex algebraic varieties with a reductive group action: Real structures on almost homogeneous SL2 -threefolds

 \begin{works}\ \begin{itemize}

-\item Examples of smooth compact connected three-dimensional Moishezon manifolds which are not schemes and on which $\SL_2$ acts with a dense open orbit have been obtained by Luna--Moser-Jauslin--Vust in \cite{LMV89}.
+\item Examples of smooth compact connected three-dimensional algebraic spaces that are not schemes and on which $\SL_2$ acts with a dense open orbit have been obtained by Luna--Moser-Jauslin--Vust in \cite{LMV89}.
 (One way to produce such examples in the real setting is to take the quotient $X/\langle \mu \rangle$ with $X$ a complete almost homogeneous $\SL_2$-threefold and $\mu$ an $(\SL_2,\sigma)$-equivariant real structure on $X$ that is not effective.)

 \item Let $G$ be any complex reductive group, and let $\sigma$ be a real group structure on $G$.
 A combinatorial criterion to determine if a $(G,\sigma)$-equivariant real structure $\mu$ on an arbitrary homogeneous space $X_0=G/H$ extends to a given $G$-equivariant embedding $X_0 \hookrightarrow X$, relying on the classical Luna--Vust theory (see \cite{LV83}), has been obtained by Moser-Jauslin--Terpereau in \cite{MJT20}, generalizing Theorems \ref{th:real structure extend to spherical embeddings} and \ref{th:E}, but the combinatorics is then more involved. \end{itemize} \end{works}